Are you planning to visit Ecuador? Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Ecuador.

 - You don't need a power plug adapter in Ecuador, when living in the United States of America.

 Below you find pictures of the applied power sockets and corresponding plugs.
 And we provide more information about the voltage and frequency.

 Electricity in Ecuador

-In Ecuador the power plugs and sockets are of type A and B. The standard voltage is 120 V and the standard frequency is 60 Hz.
+In Ecuador the power plug sockets are of type A and B. The standard voltage is 120 V and the frequency is 60 Hz.